-Getting kneed or kicked in the ladyparts – It’s not something that I hear female fighters talk about, but it happens.
-For me, it happens a lot more than I would appreciate.
+Getting kneed or kicked in the ladyparts – It’s not something that I hear female fighters talk about very much, but it happens.
+For me, it happens far too often.

 After that fight, I tried to look for an appropriate groin guard, as I had been asked to fight regularly at that stadium, but didn’t want a repeat of the previous episode.
 However, I didn’t find much at all, and my only option was this hideous FBT groin guard, shown below.

-Why are there so few female groin guards out there, and why are they all so terrible?
+Why are there so few female groin guards out there, and why are the ones we do have so terrible?
 It seems ridiculous to me that in 2013, the only option available is one that looks like something out of the 80’s.
-Perhaps there just isn’t enough demand for a new design.
+Perhaps people think that there just isn’t enough demand for a new design.
 I’ve been lucky enough to have gone without sustaining any notable injuries of any kind from my fights so far, but the closest thing I’ve had to one is a bruised pubic bone.
 It didn’t last for very long, but it was pretty inconvenient while it did.
 Also, as someone who studied product design, I’m very interested in finding a solution.
 Perhaps I should design one.
-I would name it ‘The Gash Guard’.
+I’d name it ‘The Gash Guard’.
 Well, maybe not.
-I’m not sure anyone would buy it with a name like that – and now I feel bad for swearing.